visiongie/sentry-docs/src/collections/_documentation/guides/the-sentry-general/index.md

 ### Extra Context
 Good for object/json data, key value pairs.
 What a user sees in the GUI could be different than what's in javascript memory or what's in the database.

 #### Extra Context Examples
 - Parts of Redux but do not recommend putting the entire redux tree, for sensitive information and size limitation concerns.
 - 'Shopping Cart' something user might Add/Remove CRUD a lot, this is prone to error.

+### Tracing
+link...explanation...screenshot. note on A.M. docs, what is to come. screenshot!

 ## Filtering